drieslab/Giotto/inst/faqs/instructions_and_plotting/instructions_and_plotting.md

-Besides those 3 parameters **createGiottoInstructions** also allows to provide other general Giotto parameters, such as your python path and other information for automatically saving a plot.
-These instructions only need to be created once, but can be revisited by **showGiottoInstructions** or changed with **changeGiottoInstructions**.
+Besides those 3 parameters **createGiottoInstructions** also allows to provide other general Giotto parameters, such as your python path and other information for automatically saving a plot, like size, plotting format, etc.

+In total there are 4 functions to work with setting instructions:
+\- **createGiottoInstructions**: creates instructions that can be provided to createGiottoObject
+\- **showGiottoInstructions**: to view the instructions of a Giotto object
+\- **changeGiottoInstructions**: to replace 1 or more of the instruction parameters (e.g. plotting format)
+\- **replaceGiottoInstructions**: to replace all instructions with new instructions (e.g after subsetting)
-In addition, for each plot the parameters can be *manually overwritten* with in the plotting function itself.
+In addition, for each plot the parameters can be *manually overwritten* within the plotting function itself.

 Here we use the osmFISH as an example: